Branch Line Britain - celebrating Britain's minor railways

 Websites: The Severn Beach Line Severnside Community Rail Partnership Photo link

-Cardiff Central to Ebbw Vale Parkway
+Cardiff Central to Ebbw Vale Town

 Name of Line: The Ebbw Valley Line